pritomsaha/pritomsaha.github.io/_pages/publications.md

 (*equal contribution)

 ### 2025
-1. Youan Cong, Cheng Wang, **Pritom Saha Akash** and Kevin Chen-Chuan Chang.
+1. Youan Cong, **Pritom Saha Akash**, Cheng Wang, and Kevin Chen-Chuan Chang.
 Query Optimization for Parametric Knowledge Refinement in Retrieval-Augmented Large Language Models.
 Findings of the 2025 Conference on Empirical Methods in Natural Language Processing **(EMNLP Findings)**.
 2025.
 2. **Pritom Saha Akash**, and Kevin Chen-Chuan Chang.
 Understanding Cross-Domain Adaptation in Low-Resource Topic Modeling.
 The 63rd Annual Meeting of the Association for Computational Linguistics (**ACL**).
 2025.
 3. Lam Thanh Do, Aaditya Bodke, **Pritom Saha Akash**, and Kevin Chen-Chuan Chang.
 ERU-KG: Efficient Reference-aligned Unsupervised Keyphrase Generation.The 63rd Annual Meeting of the Association for Computational Linguistics (**ACL**).
 2025.
 4. Duy A. Nguyen, Rishi Kesav Mohan, Van Yang, **Pritom Saha Akash**, and Kevin Chen-Chuan Chang.
 RL-based Query Rewriting with Distilled LLM for online E-Commerce Systems.
 Findings of the 63rd Annual Meeting of the Association for Computational Linguistics (**ACL Findings**).
 2025.